create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **multQuatVec** (*vector: SFVec3d/f*): SFVec3d/f

 Returns a SFVec3d/f whose value is the *vector* multiplied by the object to the left.
+The quaternion should be normalized to get proper results.

 #### **multRight** *(quaternion: SFQuaternion*): SFQuaternion